 Wooden Patios and Decks

 While you’re sprucing up your home’s exterior, don’t neglect your wooden deck or patio space.
-Wood is porous, making it more susceptible to mold, mildew, and algae growths.
+Wood is porous, making it more susceptible to mold, mildew, and algae growth.
 If fungal growth progresses, your wood could start rotting.

 For routine cleaning, use a leaf blower or broom to remove dust and dirt from the deck.
 Next, spray down your deck with warm water.